dnotq/starterkit/README.md

 ## License

 In the spirit of the STB library, this code is in the public domain.
 You can do anything you want with it.
-You have no legal obligation to do anything else, although I appreciate attribution.
+You have no legal obligation to do anything else, although I really appreciate attribution.

 The code is also licensed under the MIT open source license, if you are unhappy about using public domain.
 Every source file includes an explicit dual-license for you to choose from.